Appealing Regulations and Grades

 You might experience a circumstance that could warrant a waiver of an academic regulation.
 Some examples of common appeals include:

 - Requesting to have a degree requirement waived, such as the writing requirement or the permitted number of outside electives.

 - Requesting permission to do two degrees concurrently, such as a Bachelor of Science and a Bachelor of Engineering.

-- Requesting retroactive changes to your registration, such as dropping a class after the deadline has passed.
+- Requesting retroactive changes to your registration, such as dropping a course after the deadline has passed.

 If you have questions about a grade or you are considering an appeal, meet with an academic advisor for assistance.

 How to appeal a regulation